-I know there are several social media platforms but it is advisable to get started with one and move to others as you progress.
+I know there are several social media platforms but it is advisable to get started with one and move to others as time goes on.
 This will enable you focus and create quality content for your intended audience.

 Another example is a new virtual assistant whose offer is online research services to legal practitioners.
 Such individual would do well by creating her first social media account on LinkedIn, connect with legal practitioners on the platform and maintain meaningful engagements with the exchange of useful content.

 From the above, you can see why it is important to be clear about your offer before creating social media accounts for your online presence.